The Lower Merion Soccer Club is the result of the merger of four small soccer

 at The Haverford School and the

 facility.
-Sports Rink provides indoor soccer league for over 500 children ages 6-10
+Sports Rink provided indoor soccer leagues for over 500 children ages 6-10

 on the weekends in January and February.
 Sports

-Rink also runs 14 indoor soccer tournaments for travel teams each year.
+Rink also ran 14 indoor soccer tournaments for travel teams each year.

 Also in 1997, LMSC acquired the Philadelphia Freedom Professional Soccer Team

-which competes in the D3 Pro League in the USISL.
+which competed in the D3 Pro League in the USISL.
 Joe Hopkins became the

 President of the Freedom and Biff Sturla became the General Manager.
 Also

-on the Board Of Directors is Bruno Ceccarelli whose son Justin was a player
+on the Board Of Directors was Bruno Ceccarelli whose son Justin was a player

 on the Freedom for several years before joining the Cape Cod Crusaders, another